| | |

 Creole Jambalaya vs. Cajun Jambalaya

 This Creole-style jambalaya differs from Cajun jambalaya in a few ways.
-While both versions use the “holy trinity” of sautéed onions, bell peppers, and celery, and a combination of proteins, Creole jambalaya also includes tomatoes.
+While both versions utilize the “holy trinity” of sautéed onions, bell peppers, and celery, along with a combination of proteins, Creole jambalaya also incorporates tomatoes.
 Cajun Jambalaya, on the other hand, does not contain tomatoes.

 Jambalaya has a seemingly endless number of variations.
 Proteins can include chicken, shrimp, pork, turkey, sausage, or game meats.
 The dish has become a staple of Louisiana cuisine and a symbol of the region’s diverse cultural heritage.
-Here are some popular variations of jambalaya that you can try, but keep in mind that some versions are not well suited to the pressure cooker and some ingredients, such as seafood and rice substitutes, should be added near the end of cooking time.
+Here are some popular variations of jambalaya that you can try.
+However, keep in mind that some versions are not well-suited to the pressure cooker, and certain ingredients, such as seafood and rice substitutes, should be added near the end of the cooking time.

-• Jambalaya With Shrimp: After sautéing the sausage and chicken, sauté 8 to 12 ounces of medium to large peeled and deveined shrimp and set aside until later.
-Add the cooked shrimp to the pot when the green onions are added.
+• Jambalaya With Shrimp – After sautéing the sausage and chicken, sauté 8 to 12 ounces of medium to large peeled and deveined shrimp and set aside until later.
+Add the cooked shrimp to the pot just before serving.
 Stir to blend and let it stand on warm to heat through.

-• Seafood Jambalaya: This variation focuses on seafood, such as shrimp, crab, oysters, and fish, as the primary source of protein.
+• Seafood Jambalaya – This variation focuses on seafood, such as shrimp, crab, oysters, and fish, as the primary source of protein.
 It can be prepared in either the Creole or Cajun style, with or without tomatoes.
+Add any cooked seafood a minute or two before serving; stir gently.

-• Turkey or Duck Jambalaya: In this variation, poultry such as turkey or duck is used as the primary protein, giving the dish a unique and rich flavor.
+• Turkey or Duck Jambalaya – In this variation, leftover cooked poultry such as turkey or duck is used as the primary protein, giving the dish a unique and rich flavor.
 This can be especially popular during the holiday season or as a way to utilize leftovers.

 How to Store and Reheat Jambalaya

-• For longer storage, label the container or food storage bag with the name and date and place it in the freezer.
+For more extended storage, label the container or food storage bag with the name and date, and place it in the freezer.
 Jambalaya may be stored in the freezer for up to 3 months.
 Defrost frozen jambalaya in the fridge overnight.

-• To reheat in the microwave, transfer the jambalaya to a microwave-safe container and cover it with a folded damp paper towel.
-Heat for 2 to 4 minutes, stirring it in 1-minute intervals, until it reaches 165 F. Microwaves heat unevenly, so it’s important to stir from time to time.
+To reheat in the microwave, transfer the jambalaya to a microwave-safe container and cover it with a folded damp paper towel.
+Heat for 2 to 4 minutes in 1-minute intervals, stirring occasionally, until it reaches 165°F. Since microwaves heat unevenly, stir the contents between intervals for best results.

 Print